Cove Security Review 2026

 Chime IncludedNoYesNo

-Cove indoor camera sitting on a cabinet shelf
+Cove indoor security camera sitting on a cabinet shelf

-The pan and tilt feature on the inside camera is a nice touch.
+The pan and tilt feature on the Cove indoor security camera is a nice touch.

-The indoor camera is my favorite of the three.
+The Cove indoor security camera is my favorite of the three.
 It does pan and tilt, meaning it rotates side to side and the lens moves up and down.
-So you can see around the entire room from one camera, which is a nice feature you don’t always get at this price range.
+So you can see around the entire room from one camera, which is a nice security feature you don’t always get at this price range in home security.
 It’s wired (plugs in), records in HD with night vision, and has two-way talk.

-You can control the pan and tilt via the app.
+You can control the pan and tilt via the Cove app.

-Eufy doorbell camera on front porch during daytime
+Cove doorbell security camera on front porch during daytime

-The doorbell camera records in HD with night vision and two-way talk.
+The Cove doorbell security camera records in HD with night vision and two-way talk.
 You can either wire it into your existing doorbell wiring or use the battery.
 It comes with its own chime, so you don’t need to buy anything extra.
 The flexibility there is nice.
-If you don’t have doorbell wiring, it still works right out of the box.
+If you don’t have doorbell wiring, the Cove doorbell camera still works right out of the box.

-I was able to easily see, talk, and record everything at the front door.
+I was able to easily see, talk, and record everything at the front door using the Cove app.

-Cove outdoor camera mounted with daytime pool area view
+Cove outdoor security camera mounted with daytime pool area view

-This camera runs on solar, so I never needed to charge it again
+This Cove security camera runs on solar, so I never needed to charge it again

-The outdoor camera is 100% wireless.
+The Cove outdoor security camera is 100% wireless.
 There’s no way to plug it in.
 Instead, it recharges through a built-in solar panel.
 I live in central Florida and we get plenty of sun, so the camera has had no issues staying charged.
-If you live somewhere with limited sunlight during winter months, that might be something to consider.
+If you live somewhere with limited sunlight during winter months, that might be something to consider for your home security setup.

-Cove outdoor camera nighttime view of pool area
+Cove outdoor security camera nighttime view of pool area

 > > Cove Promo Get: 70% OFF + Free Indoor Camera